How to integrate Fibery MCP with CrewAI

 Get Custom AppsTool to list all custom apps in the Fibery workspace.

-Get FileTool to retrieve a file by its secret or id.
+Get FileDownload a file from Fibery by its secret or ID.

-Get GraphQL SchemaTool to retrieve the GraphQL schema for the current workspace.
+Get GraphQL SchemaRetrieves the GraphQL schema for the Fibery workspace using standard GraphQL introspection.

 Get User PreferencesTool to retrieve the current user's UI preferences.

-Refresh access tokenTool to refresh an access token using a refresh token.
+Refresh access tokenTool to validate and refresh an access token.

 Create EntityTool to create a new Fibery entity.

-POST_FETCH_DATA_COUNTTool to return the count of records for a given Fibery type (source).
+Count Entities by TypeCount the total number of entities for a given Fibery type (database).

-Revoke Access TokenTool to revoke an existing Fibery API access token.
+Delete/Revoke Access TokenDelete/revoke an existing Fibery API access token by its ID.

 Update User PreferencesTool to update the current user's preferences by using the Commands API.